 Now, I really do sympathize with the problem.
 I don’t really know how to do this either.
 I’m struggling to know how to apply these teachings today, with my family and obligations.
 I recognize that it’s easier to speculate about the divine Christ than to wrestle with the human Jesus.
 But let’s be honest and open our eyes: how often does obsession with, say, finding the absolute correct theory of the atonement, something which has little-to-no impact on how we are to live our lives, distract us from the command of Jesus to follow him and do what he provided us example?

 There are four sets of characters in this story.
-Jesus, his disciples, the crowds, and the powerful: religious leaders, scholars, and the rich.
+Jesus, his disciples, the crowds, and then finally those in power: all those religious leaders, the scholars, and the rich.
 History is not so distant from us as we’d like: I think if we’re honest, most of us are in or well on the way to being in that latter group soon.
 Our challenge is to recognize that, and then to explore what it might mean to join a different group, to become part of the disciples who crouch at the feet of the master listening to and wrestling with these hard words.
 Right now, we're facing record levels of wealth in equality while my generation and younger in particular has become disillusioned with organized religion having anything to do or say about the situation.
 And we're supposed to be in parishes weekly, very soon, reading these stories and teachings of Jesus and trying to relate them to current lives and events.
-We'll get questions, or, maybe more likely, we'll get silent drifting away as the teachings of the homeless, possession less hero of the poor are twisted into justification of wealth and charity.
+We'll get questions, or, maybe more likely, we'll get silent drifting away as the teachings of the homeless, possession-less hero of the poor are twisted into justification of wealth and charity.

 So I invite us all together to re-evaluate where we are in this story.
 It’s inescapable that we're the scholars and the religious leaders or leaders-in-training.
 What I want us to consider is moving from our places of privilege walking about halls of the sacred institution and instead find a place on the floor beside the teacher from Nazareth, listening to and wrestling with these hard words.